logicguy1/CTF-Writeups/Incogneto2022.md

 After getting the file up in gHex (a hex editor) we can see a byte header that looks like `D8 FF E0 FF` to verify that the header is in tact i did a quick search finding a page showing `FF D8 FF` as an example header, when we open the file with this new header using gimp we see this old tv

 ![Image of an old tv](assets/xD1.png)

+After zooming arround on this TV we can see the flag hidden on the screen of it

 ![The flag is there :p](assets/xD2.png)